cyrie/Stormshade/README.md

 Here are two examples of some effects turned on and off

-The first image has default stormshade shaders (With edited values) + Vibrance and FXAA ON
+The first image has default stormshade shaders (with edited values) + Vibrance and FXAA ON
 ![alt text](https://raw.githubusercontent.com/cyrie/Stormshade/master/Images/Steppe%20Night%20Vibrancy%20%2B%20FXAA%20Only.png)

-The second image has the default stormshade shaders (With edited values + Vibrance , FXAA , LumaSharpen , Finesharp Mode 1 ON
+The second image has the default stormshade shaders (with edited values + Vibrance , FXAA , LumaSharpen , Finesharp Mode 1 ON
 ![alt text](https://raw.githubusercontent.com/cyrie/Stormshade/master/Images/Steppe%20Night%20Vibrancy%20%2B%20FXAA%20%2B%20Finesharp%20Mode%201%20%2B%20Luma%20Sharpen.png)

 Just tweak the settings as you like, The first image is more closer to the default stormshade just without the washed out colors.